Find synonyms Find exact match

 Specifics of insulin therapy are discussed in detail elsewhere.
 (See "General principles of insulin therapy in diabetes mellitus" and "Insulin therapy in type 2 diabetes mellitus".)

 Monitoring of blood glucose — Monitoring is usually necessary to achieve glycemic goals.
 We typically monitor A1C twice yearly in elderly patients who are meeting treatment goals and who have stable glycemic control, and quarterly in patients whose therapy has changed or who are not meeting glycemic goals.
-(See "Estimation of blood glucose control in diabetes mellitus", section on 'Hemoglobin A1C'.)
+(See "Estimation of blood glucose control in diabetes mellitus", section on 'Glycated hemoglobin'.)

 Blood glucose concentrations can also be monitored at home by the patient or a caregiver.
 The effectiveness of self monitoring of blood glucose (SMBG) in terms of improving glycemic control in patients with type 2 diabetes is less clear than for type 1 diabetes.
 (See "Blood glucose self-monitoring in management of adults with diabetes mellitus", section on 'Type 2 diabetes'.)